Kulen Vakuf massacre: Capture

 The rebel forces were under the command of headquarters in Drvar.

 Communist forces consisted of the Freedom (Sloboda, Слобода) Battalion, commanded by Stevan Pilipović-Maćuka and Đoko Jovanić; one detachment of communist forces from Lika was commanded by Stojan Matić, and Gojko Polovina was their political leader.
 Other communist detachments were commanded by Nikola Karanović and Pero Đilas, who later joined the Chetniks against the partisans.
-The communist forces were headquartered in Doljanski Bubanj.
+The communist forces were headquartered in Doljanski Bubanj, a hamlet of Doljani.
 The rebel forces included non-communists who were known as Chetniks.
 Their commanders included Mane Rokvić, who later joined the Chetniks and became a well-known military officer.

 The Croatian garrison in Kulen Vakuf, commanded by Vladimir Veber, consisted of one battalion of Ustaše and Home Guard forces and Muslim members of local militias from the villages of Ćukovo, Orašac and Klis.
 Veber, notorious in the region for his massacres of Serbs between June and September 1941, was trapped in Kulen Vakuf after he tried to reach Srb from Bihać to fight the rebels in the Srb and Drvar uprisings, was ambushed in Boričevac and lost 20 of his men.
 Since the Ustaše had substantial forces in Bosanski Petrovac, the rebels cut it off from Kulen Vakuf and attacked the villages of Ćukovi and Orašac.
 The Ustaše eventually retreated to Kulen Vakuf.

 The decision to attack Kulen Vakuf was made by communist leaders including Marko Orešković, Gojko Polovina and Stevan Pilipović, who estimated that the rebel forces encircling the village were strong enough to capture it.
 According to the communist plan to capture the village, the Freedom Battalion would attack from the villages of Vrtoče and Prkosi and the detachment from Lika would cross the Una River.

 When Veber realized that Kulen Vakuf was surrounded by superior rebel forces, he decided to break through the rebel lines along the road to Prkos and Bihać with refugees from Croat villages shielding his forces.
 Veber intended to retreat, regardless of civilian casualties.

 The Ustaše attacked the Freedom Battalion late on the night of 5 September 1941.
 When Veber ordered the evacuation of civilians from the town, the Croatian civilians left in an organized manner.
 The Muslims were reluctant to leave, expecting the surrender of its garrison although Muslim traders insisted on evacuation.
 During the night, the Ustaše tried to break through rebel lines and met strong resistance when they reached the village of Prkosi.

 The captured civilians were brought back to Kulen Vakuf, with the intention of transporting them to Bihać against the orders of Stojan Matić.
 Matić was informed about the Ustaše attack on Drenovača (toward Lapac), handed over the imprisoned civilians to town guards, and headed toward Lapac with his forces.